-Ask about "specials" they may have a few that have "beauty marks" for sale at a discount.
+Ask about "specials".
+They may have a few that have "beauty marks" for sale at a discount.
 The same is true of the body.
 It doesn't matter because you're gonna beat it up anyway, aren't you?

-To expedite everything you should have in hand the hardware you plan to use, specifically the tremolo and tuners.
+To expedite everything you should have in hand the hardware you plan to use.
 This will allow you to order your neck and body pre-drilled or routed for what you will be using.